Mohammad Ghazi (politician)

 Mohammad Ghazi is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He represents the Barhapur constituency of Uttar Pradesh and was a member of the Bahujan Samaj Party political party.
+He represented the Barhapur constituency of Uttar Pradesh and was a member of the Bahujan Samaj Party political party.

 Early life and education

 Ghazi was born in Bijnor district, Uttar Pradesh.
 He received education till ninth grade.
 Before being elected as MLA, he used to work as a businessperson.

 Political career

-Ghazi has been a MLA for two straight terms.
-He currently represents the Barhapur constituency and was a member of the Bahujan Samaj Party.
+Ghazi had been a MLA for two straight terms.
+He represented the Barhapur constituency in his second term and was a member of the Bahujan Samaj Party.
 During his first term, he represented Afzalgarh (Assembly constituency).

 Controversy

 On 7 January 2017, a criminal case was filed against Ghazi for threatening to send a Dhampur tehsildar to prison once the BSP assumed power after the upcoming Assembly elections.
 The tehsildar was removing political billboards in Sherkot when Ghazi made the threat while he and his supporters were attempting to prevent the tehsildar from removing the billboards.
 However, Ghazi claimed that the police were trying to file a false case against him on behalf of the ruling Samajwadi Party.

 In April 2025, he was arrested by the Muzaffarnagar Police for supplying a mobile phone to his relative, who is lodged in a Muzaffarnagar jail.